SiamIslamSagor/SiamIslamSagor/README.md

 <h1 align="center">Hi 👋, I'm Siam</h1>

 <h3 align="left">About me</h3>
 <p>I'm a MERN stack developer, I love writing code and learning new things.
-I want to become a senior developer in next 2-3 years.
+I want to become a senior developer in next 2-3 years.As a MERN stack developer, i possess expertise in MongoDB, Express.js, React.js, and Node.js—key technologies for building modern web applications.
+Your skill set includes designing robust server-side architectures, creating dynamic and interactive user interfaces, and working with NoSQL databases for efficient data storage.
+With a focus on full-stack development.

 </p>
 <h3 align="left">A passionate frontend developer from Bangladesh</h3>